 At Novant Health Urogynecology, we work to provide relief from pelvic pain and urogynecologic conditions using the simplest, least invasive treatments possible.
 However, for certain conditions such as pelvic organ prolapse or urinary incontinence, surgery is often the only or most effective option.

-William E. Porter, MD, is board-certified in female pelvic medicine and reconstructive surgery, and has undergone extensive post-residency training in both traditional and minimally invasive urogynecologic surgery.
-He regularly completes the procedures listed on this page as well as other surgical procedures to treat both common and complex gynecologic and urogynecologic concerns.
+Our surgical team has undergone extensive training in both traditional and minimally invasive urogynecologic surgery.
+We regularly perform the procedures listed below as well as other surgical treatments for common and complex gynecologic and urogynecologic concerns.

 Call our office to learn more about any of the following procedures or any urogynecologic surgery not listed here.